-We only cover you if your journey to the special event was delayed after you left New Zealand, and the event can't be delayed or rescheduled.
+We only cover you if the event can't be delayed or rescheduled.

-Everything under D.3.4 Conditions of cover for changes to your journey once you have left (see below) also applies.
+Everything under $\underline{D.3.5}$ Conditions of cover for changes to your journey once you have left (page 63) also applies.

-- Anything excluded under D.3.5 Other losses we won't cover if you need to change your plans after you've left (page 57) - Anything excluded under E. General exclusions things we never cover (page 85)
+- Anything excluded under D.3.6 Other losses we won't cover if you need to change your plans after you've left (page 64) - Anything excluded under E. General exclusions things we never cover (page 90)

-D.3.4 Conditions of cover for changes to your journey once you have left
+D.3.5 Conditions of cover for changes to your journey once you have left